dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ## 1. Enable light shafts in the graphics compositor

-To use light shafts, you first have to enable them in the graphics compositor.
+Xenko disables light shafts by default in new projects.
+To enable them:

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.